 A Surplus of Teams Clients after Installing Windows 11

-Following the successful upgrade of my PC to Windows 11, I have too many Teams clients.
+Following the successful upgrade of my PC to Windows 11, I have too many Teams clients, and I wanted to stop Teams from starting automatically.
 The Teams desktop client is an important part of my daily workload, and I also have the Teams personal version, more because of curiosity than usefulness.
 These have now been joined by the Windows 11 chat client, the first client iteration built on the Teams 2.0 architecture.
 Interestingly, Microsoft’s October 4 post covering the Windows 11 chat client says that “Windows 11 also includes the full Teams app experience for personal accounts, which powers Chat.”
 Later, they say “Chat on Windows 11 is powered by the version of the Teams app that uses your personal Microsoft account.”

 In other words, if you use the Teams enterprise client for work (or school) and have a Microsoft personal account, Windows 11 ends up with two Teams clients.